Welcome to this Easy1Up review.

 As per Easy1Up, you will get all the training modules and content from the lower levels.
-If you have Vertex Pro ($1,000) for example, you will get the cheaper programs' contents for free.
+If you have Vertex Pro ($1,000), for example, you will get the cheaper programs’ content for free.
 However, if you decide to upgrade to Vertex Live ($2,000), you must pay for the membership in full.

 Elevation Elite $100

-It will get you access to video training that teaches how to drive traffic to your affiliate links using video marketing.
-More specifically using Udemy, Pinterest, Facebook and YouTube.
+It will give you video training that teaches how to drive traffic to your affiliate links using video marketing.
+More specifically, using Udemy, Pinterest, Facebook, and YouTube.
 It also shares a brief introduction to Solo Ads, one of the more profitable (and targeted) paid advertising models.

 This is where the training content starts to get advanced.
 If you’re not a beginner to online marketing, this is where you may actually learn something new.

-Even though Easy 1Up is a MLM program, Vertex training is focused around affiliate marketing, one of the more profitable business models out there.
-This also talks about topics like crafting an irrestible offer, and product launch via joint venture (JV) partnerships.
+Even though Easy 1Up is an MLM program, Vertex training is focused on affiliate marketing, one of the more profitable business models out there.
+This also discusses topics like crafting an irresistible offer and product launch via joint venture (JV) partnerships.

 Vertex Elite $500

 Dropshipping and generating free traffic online are two topics that are taught in this training.
-Having Dropshipping in there is a nice touch, just that it makes no sense to include it since it's a totally different business model altogether.
+Dropshipping is a nice touch; just that it makes no sense to include it since it’s a totally different business model altogether.

 Vertex Pro ‘Connect’ $1,000